 After a Medical Office Closes

-Beyond convenience considerations, physicians are required to comply with their state laws regarding availability of medical information post retirement.
+Beyond convenience considerations, physicians are required to comply with their state laws regarding the availability of medical information post-retirement.
 Prior to the closing of a medical office, the physician must begin the process of moving his patients’ records to a secure location for long term storage.

-A medical records storage company can offer physical storage of paper records or scan all documents for electronic storage.
+A Medical Records Custodian Service can offer physical storage of paper records or scan all documents for electronic storage.

 The Physician’s Family